 A historic landmark, the Anaheim Packing House dates back to 1919.
 Back then, it was a commercial citrus hub.
 Farmers would travel to the Packing House to unload fresh picked citrus for grading, packing in wooden crates, and shipping nationwide via railway.

 Today, the multi-level Anaheim Packing House is a light-filled food hall.
 Over 20 cafes and kiosks surround a central atrium and communal dining space.
 You can also enjoy your meal in an outdoor garden or on a porch overlooking Farmers Park, an open-air marketplace.

-There are hundreds of accommodation options to consider when you are planning your vacation to soak up the sun and family fun in Orange County, California.
+There are hundreds of accommodation options to consider when you are planning your vacation to soak up the sun and family fun in Orange County in southern California.
 For accommodation at or near Disneyland, check out the Visit Anaheim website.
 It has a helpful and comprehensive list of hotels and resorts throughout the other OC communities.

 How to Get to Orange County

 The cities and towns of Orange County are serviced by the excellent and modern John Wayne Airport (SNA).
 It’s located between cities of Costa Mesa, Irvine, and Newport Beach, and provides international access to Orange County, California.
 Family-friendly John Wayne Airport recently ranked highest among large airports in North America in a J.D.
 Power passenger satisfaction study.

 Pin for Later

 About the author: Nancy Besharah is a freelance writer and luxury travel blogger.
 Nancy loves to travel the world with her husband and two boys.
 You can read more about their adventures at Luxe Travel Family.